shuklaayush/ingonyama-ctf-solutions/README.md

 }
 ```

 Everything seemed fine except for the config variable.
 Checking the definition of `ClusterBombParams`, we see that it contained the `GameState`, which should have been private.
+Voila!

 ```rust
 pub struct ClusterBombParams {